 Section 125.
 A. In all counties of the state there is created the office of secretary-bailiff for district judges and associate district judges, and a secretary-bailiff for business court judges, with each such secretary-bailiff to be appointed by order of the district judge, or associate district judge, or business court judge to serve at the will of the appointing judge as an unclassified employee of the state exempt from the provisions of the Oklahoma Merit System of Personnel Administration.
 The Chief Justice of the Supreme Court shall approve by administrative directive the number and assignments of secretary-bailiffs in all counties of the state.
 Each secretary-bailiff shall be paid a salary pursuant to the salary schedule established by the annual appropriation for the district courts and in accordance with the job description for the position to which appointed.
-For fiscal year 2023 and each fiscal year thereafter, each secretary-bailiff shall receive an annual salary of Forty-two Thousand Dollars (\$42,000.00).
-In each business court division, the business court judge may appoint a law clerk, who shall be an attorney licensed or eligible to become licensed to practice law in this state, to serve at the will of the appointing judge with an annual salary to be set by the Chief Justice.
+For fiscal year 2023 and each fiscal year

-every county of the state each district judge and each associate district judge, including business court judges in counties with a business court division, may by order appoint additional necessary court personnel subject to the approval of the Chief Justice.
-A part-time bailiff shall be paid out of the court fund of the county where appointed at the rate set by administrative directive for each hour that such person actually attends the court and performs services, or a pro rata fraction thereof for less than an hour of service.
-Notwithstanding any other provision of law, each district judge and associate district judge may contract with the sheriff of the county to allow a deputy sheriff to provide bailiff service to the court.
+1 thereafter, each secretary-bailiff shall receive an annual salary of Forty-two Thousand Dollars (\$42,000.00).
+In each business court 2 division, the business court judge may appoint a law clerk, who 3 4 shall be an attorney licensed or eligible to become licensed to 5 practice law in this state, to serve at the will of the appointing judge with an annual salary to be set by the Chief Justice.
+6 every county of the state each district judge and each associate 7 district judge, including business court judges in counties with a 8 9 business court division, may by order appoint additional necessary court personnel subject to the approval of the Chief Justice.
+A 10 part-time bailiff shall be paid out of the court fund of the county 11 where appointed at the rate set by administrative directive for each 12 hour that such person actually attends the court and performs 13 services, or a pro rata fraction thereof for less than an hour of 14 service.
+Notwithstanding any other provision of law, each district 15 judge and associate district judge may contract with the sheriff of 16 the county to allow a deputy sheriff to provide bailiff service to 17 the court.
+18 approval of the Chief Justice.
+In the latter event, no more than one additional bailiff shall be engaged to take charge of the jury.
+The costs of meals and lodging of bailiffs ordered to keep a jury together during the process of a trial or after the jury retires for deliberation shall be lawfully paid from the court fund.